 If the full-time student is single and under the age of 21, s/he is required to live in a residence hall, unless:

 - 1. The student is living with parent(s), legal guardian(s) or dependent children, or - 2.
-The student has completed 58 or more credit hours before the first semester/term of attendance.
+The student has completed 58 or more credit hours.